 12. Maximise space with an upholstered ottoman

-Looking for some elegant bedroom storage to hide away extra bedding and blankets?
+Looking for some elegant bedroom storage furniture to hide away extra bedding and blankets?
 Try an ottoman with a hinged lid in an opulent fabric like velvet to create a boutique feel.
 Fabric storage bags can help you group items in there by type, and you could use vacuum storage bags to fit in more out-of-season stuff.

 We rounded up some of the best ottomans for adding style and storage in our buying guide.